 The Association of Baptist Churches in Ireland

-The Association of Baptist Churches in Ireland is a group of autonomous churches which have voluntarily agreed to work together.
-93 are located Northern Ireland and 28 are located in Republic of Ireland.
+The Association of Baptist Churches in Ireland is a group of 119 autonomous churches which have voluntarily agreed to work together.

 These churches have well over 8,500 members and represent a Baptist community of about 20,000 people.
 Because every church is autonomous, the churches are self-governing.
 Therefore the Association only acts on behalf of the churches for the work which the churches have agreed to do together.
 Churches enter the Association by application followed by a vote of the Churches’ Council and may withdraw at any time they wish if they choose to do so.

 Administration of the Association and its College is located close to Moira at the Baptist Centre.